Learning Plan for Quick Mastery

 }

-The second one, commonly used by leveraging step
+The second, commonly used method utilizes step

 to record level information: